ADHD; Focus & Executive Function: A Neuroscience Guide

 Why The Phrase ADHD Focus And Executive Function Matters

-I also use the phrase ADHD focus and executive function” because it captures the main areas you can change.
+I also use the phrase “ADHD focus and executive function” because the phrase captures the main areas you can change.
 You cannot erase ADHD, but you can change how ADHD focus and executive function respond to your day.
 You can train your attention, support your planning skills, and design your world so your ADHD focus and executive function do not have to fight so hard.

 As you read this article or share it with someone else, keep this phrase in mind.
-Every time you see the words “ADHD,” “focus,” and “executive function,” let them remind you that there is a real, physical system in your brain that you can support and retrain.
+Every time you see the words “ADHD,” “focus,” and “executive function,” let these words remind you that there is a real, physical system in your brain that you can support and retrain.
 The problem is not you as a person.
 The problem is that ADHD focus and executive function have been misunderstood for most of your life.

 Designing an ADHD-Friendly Day For Better Focus